| YW USA |

 Creative Writing Advice for Young Writers - How to Write a Script

-Here's Jenni's top tips for writing scripts- why not give it a try?
+Here are our top tips for writing scripts- why not give it a try?
 You could even enter your script writing into our Annual Showcase competition and get published in a book!

 What is a Script?